mateogalic112/react-trpc-chat/README.md

 > Server started on http://localhost:4000

-Great we now have our backend up and running.
+Great we now have our server up and running.
 Let' move to frontend.

 Open new terminal and navigate to `/frontend` folder.